martinkaptein/Events.txt/README.md

 The recommended practise is to always keep repeating events inside #repeatingYearly.
 This way, they wont get "lost" after a few years.

 The maintain.py script does not get rid of past days.
 It is up to the user, what to do with past events.

-Myself, usually I just delete each day the previous day, symbolising the passing of each day in a philosophical sense.
-In some cases, it would be smart, however, to maintain a record of all previous events.

-Hence, this is functionality which might also be added later.

 To make your own Event.txt from scratch: